haybgq/cis385/source/report-5/report5.rst

 This report covers activities performed between 2/7/22 - 2/10/22.
 In the last four reports, we have covered Selenium WebDriver capabilities.
-This section explores the Selenium IDE test tool, covering the following topics:
+This section explores the Selenium IDE test tool.

-* Overview
-* Installation
-* Components
-* First Test Case
+.. contents:: Contents:
+   :depth: 3
+   :local:

 .. _overview5: